pinguin999/ALPACA/lua-docs/docs/index.md

 [ALPACA on Discord](https://discord.gg/zWdnq6UJ79)

+When you want to use ALPACA, you have two different options:

+1. You can use ALPACA for game development without the need to compile C++ code, only using Lua scripting and the Spine editor (Windows only)
+2. You can set up ALPACA for engine development, where you compile the engine (C++ code) yourself and are able to make changes to the core functionality of ALPACA (this is required on Mac and Linux, but also possible on Windows)

 ## Setup your PC for game development (Windows)

+This is the easiest way to work with ALPACA.
+You won't have to mess with C++ compilers and will use a pre-compiled version of ALPACA.
+Unfortunately, this only works on Windows.

 1. Get [ALPACA for Windows](https://alpaca-engine.de/alpaca_engine.zip).
 2. Install [Spine](https://esotericsoftware.com/) into the default folder.